aai-institute/pyDVL/docs/influence/index.md

 pyDVL supports two ways of computing the empirical influence function, namely up-weighting of samples and perturbation influences.
-The choice is done by the parameter `mode`.

 ### Approximating the influence of a point